 Among the various toppings I brought was pineapple chunks.
 The kids looked confused as to why there was a bowl of fruit sitting alongside the sliced the mushrooms, peppers, olives and other toppings they were more used to seeing on pizza.
 I explained that when you put ham and pineapple on a pizza it's called Hawaiian Pizza.
 That made them roar with laughter.
 I'm not exactly sure why they found that so funny, but their laughter was so infectious I couldn't help but join in with them.

-When I returned to work that day, I was inspired to make this recipe which, in addition to it's apparently highly amusing name, is really fun to make with kids….and even better to eat!
+When I returned to work that day, I was inspired to make these Hawaiian Pizza Pockets which, in addition to it's apparently highly amusing name, is really fun to make with kids….and even better to eat!